- What is Network Engineering?

 What is the Demand For The Role?

 In the times we live in, technology does not look like it will come to a halt.
-Not only this with every passing year, we see every industry evolving their technical aspect of the working.
+Not only this with every passing year, we see every industry evolving its technical aspect of working.
 This has produced a surge in the demand for computer networks.
 From medicine to insurance; from banking to education; from working from home to just enjoying at home – we are hooked to a network sharing, communicating, storing, and doing so much more with the information and data.